PlaceStart/placestart/README.md

 To run this painter bot, you must have python and pip installed.

+0. Make sure Python3 and pip are installed

+    `python --version` should output python 3.x
+    `pip --version` should output whatever, just not an error

-0. Download the bot folder and open a terminal inside it.
+1. Download the bot folder and open a terminal inside it.

-1. Install the requirements:
+2. Install the requirements:

     `pip install -r requirements.txt`

-2. Run the bot in permanent maintenance mode
+3. Run the bot in permanent maintenance mode

     `python monitor.py --username youruser --password yourpass maintenance`